cadergator10/opencomputer-security-system/README.md

 1.#.# Changelog:
 <ul>
-   <li>1.8.0: Updates to add cryptKey function to old system (added in new system) 3/15 </li>
+   <li>1.8.0: Updates to add cryptKey function to old system (added in new system) 3/15 </li>\
+   <li>1.8.1: Now sends it's type (type 1) to diag tablet.
+Although this is to ensure diag tablet won't crash because it isn't supported.
+3/23</li>
 </ul>

 2.#.# Changelog:
 <ul>
    <li>2.1.0: Completely from scratch work for door now out with full modular support!
-3/15
+3/15</li>
+   <li>2.1.1: Bug fixes I believe...
+3/23</li>
+   <li>2.1.2: Door control bug fix: deleting a pass no longer breaks all doors.
+After update, doors should fix it themselves.
+3/28</li>
 </ul>

 Future updates:
 <ol>
    <li>search through code to make sure every version number is up to date.</li>
    <li>Bug testing and making sure it is squeaky clean!</li>
+   <li>API to build your own programs that work with the server</li>
 </ol>

 Important information: